Greg Murphy (politician): Second impeachment of Donald Trump

 Murphy did not cast a vote on Trump's second impeachment on January 13, 2021.
 He released a statement that he "strongly opposed" the impeachment but he would miss the vote because he was with his wife as she recovered from a surgery.

 Gaza

 Murphy compared the Israeli invasion of the Gaza Strip to the United States war against Japan and suggested Israel would be justified in applying military force comparable to that of the atomic bombings of Hiroshima and Nagasaki.
 “If you look at what imperial Japan did to the United States, we came back and said basically you’re going to have to unconditionally surrender, and when they didn’t, we had to drop the two atomic bombs on them.
 This is where Israel has every single right in the world to press this conflict further,” Murphy said.

 Personal life

 Murphy lives in Greenville, North Carolina.
 He is Catholic.
+Murphy was diagnosed with a pitutuitary macroadenoma in May 2024.
+He received follow-up treatment in December 2025.